-For the purpose of rendering his lectures more interesting and instructive to the students, the lecturer in general geology, Dr. Don, prepared at his own expense about two hundred lanternslides, illustrating geological features and occurrences in various parts of the world, many of them, as he informed me, being copied from the admirable reports and monographs of the United States Geological Survey.
-He also followed the same valuable course as last year regarding practical instruction in field geology, by making, with his students, three field excursions, of which he most liberally paid the greater portion of the expenses.
+For the purpose of rendering his lectures more interesting and instructive to the students, the lecturer in general geology, Dr. Don, prepared at his own expense about two hundred lanternstides, illustrating geological features and occurrences in various parts of the world, many of them, as he informed me, being copied from the admirable reports and monographs of the United States He also followed the same valuable course as last year regarding practical Geological Survey. instruction in field geology, by making, with his students, three field excursions, of which he most liberally paid the greater portion of the expenses.
 The first excursion during one day took in various places of interest on the Otago Peninsula, especially the Blowhole and the limestone quarries of Sandymount, and the interesting occurrence of auriferous volcanic rock at Hooper's Inlet.
 The second excursion, which occupied five days during the midwinter vacation, was to Catlin's River and Kaitangata.
 At the former place three days were spent in the study of the fossiliferous beds of Cannibal Bay, Catlin's River, and Owaka, and of the remarkable results of marine erosion on the neighbouring sea-coast.
 On the return journey a day was devoted to the inspection of the celebrated Kaitangata Coal-mine and the very fine and large mining machinery connected therewith.
-The third excursion, occupying two days, had for its object the study of interesting geological features around Palmerston, of the Hampden beds enclosing the celebrated Moeraki boulders-gigantic septaries, so far unique in the world-next, of the fossiliferous series of Oamaru and of the Devil's Bridge.
-Dr. Don, on behalf of himself and the students, expresses thanks to the General Manager of Railways for extending the concession in railway return fares from three days to eight days, so as to allow a longer stay at Catlin's; next, to Mr. W. P. Watson, the general manager of the Kaitangata Company, for permission to inspect the mine; and to Mr. J. Shore, the mining manager, for conductin
+The third excursion, occupying two days, had for its object the study of interesting geological features around Palmerston, of the Hampden beds enclosing the celebrated Moeraki boulders gigantic septaries, so far unique in the world-next, of the fossiliferous series of Oamaru and of the Devil's Bridge.
+Dr. Don, on behalf of himself and the students, expresses thanks to the General Manager of Railways for extending the concession in railway return-fares from three days to eight days, so as to allow a longer stay at Catlin's; next, to Mr. W. P. Watson, the general manager of the Kaitangata Company, for permission to inspect the mine; and to Mr. J. Shore, the mining manager, for conducting the party through the workings, and in supplying sections of the workings illustrating the faulting of the coal-measures in that district.
+Dr. Don and the students are also very grateful to Mr. J. Paterson, the librarian of the Dunedin Athenæum, for permission to occupy his cottage during their stay at Catlin's River.